As an ultralight packer, I had become accustomed to traveling with next to nothing on personal trips.

 - CO2 detector (optional)

-This packing list allowed me to maintain my professionalism while fitting everything I needed into one light roll aboard.
+This packing list allowed me to maintain professionalism while fitting everything I needed into one light roll aboard.

 Before I laid down a chunk of cash on a nice suitcase, I wanted to see if I could design an ultralight packing list that would still meet all of my conditions for maintaining professionalism at the office.